jmersonuo/jmersonuo.github.io/Activities/AltTextTypeandSound.md

     ```
 4. Replace the `PATH_TO_FILE` with the path to the file _relative_ to path to this html file.
 If it's in the sounds folder, it is going to be `sounds/yell-YELLBisonEating150313.mp3`

-   **VERY IMPORTANT NOTE:** The path and file name are not case-sensitive locally, but the Pages server is!!
-For this to work on the web, make sure your path and file name use the same case for all characters as the src as the folder and file.
+   **VERY IMPORTANT NOTE:** The path and file name are not case-sensitive locally, but the GitHub Pages server is!!
+Because GitHub Pages runs on Linux-based servers, it treats file and directory paths with strict case sensitivity.
+For your files to work on the web via GitHub Pages, make sure your path and file name use the same case for all characters as the src as the folder and file.
    ```javascript

    It should look like this:
    // Popup for marker 3
     var popup3_content = '<h2>Press play to listen to a bison eating</h2><br>';